 Cookbook to Meal Plan

 This is actually my absolute favorite way to meal plan.
 A couple of Christmases ago I asked my husband for a cookbook, but not just any cookbook- a SkinnyTaste cookbook.
 You see, I had been stalking Gina’s site for quite some time and so when he asked what I wanted I promptly told him.
 Actually, I’m pretty sure I was the one who ordered it but I wasn’t allowed to open in until December 24th.

-With the help of this fantastic curation of mouthwatering meals, I have upped my cooking game and added to the different ways to meal plan my family’s food.
+With the help of this fantastic curation of mouthwatering meals, I have upped both my cooking game and added to the different ways to meal plan my family’s food.
 I’ve learned to mix and match meals by adding a part of a recipe with old family favorites.Whenever I lack inspiration, I simply flip through a few pages and look at my notes on top of the recipe page.
 Once I’ve tried a recipe, I always rate them- this way I don’t repeat a meal my family didn’t like.

 You can find my absolute favorite cookbook below: Please note that affiliate links and it doesn’t cost you to click.

 So that’s the first way to meal plan, find a cookbook that you love and chose a few meals from it.